 Dave Loggins was the second cousin of singer-songwriter Kenny Loggins.
 He released his first album, Personal Belongings, in February 1972.
-The album was a collection of soft rock/folk-rock songs that he wrote and played acoustic guitar on.
-A number of studio musicians aided in the recording.
-The first single from the album was Claudia, but little happened when it was released.
+The album was a collection of soft rock/folk-rock songs he wrote and played acoustic guitar on.
+Several studio musicians aided in the recording.
+The first single from the album was Claudia, but the release went unnoticed.

-One of the songs on the album was noticed by somebody since Three Dog Night recorded Pieces Of April on their album Seven Separate Fools, which was released shortly after that.
+Somebody did notice another song on the album since soon after, Three Dog Night recorded Pieces Of April on their album Seven Separate Fools.
 The first single from their album was Black & White, which reached the top of the Hot 100 late that Summer.
-The album was released with something special inside: seven oversized playing cards, each of which featured a photo of one of the members of the group.
+They also released the album with something special inside: seven oversized playing cards, each of which featured a photo of one member of the group.

-After Three Dog Night’s success with Dave’s song, he was able to record a second album and the single Please Come To Boston was released in 1973 and reached #5 on the Hot 100 and #1 on the Adult Contemporary chart.
+After Three Dog Night’s success with Dave’s song, he was able to record a second album.
+He released the single Please Come To Boston in 1973 and reached #5 on the Hot 100 and #1 on the Adult Contemporary chart.

 After years of not charting, in 1979 Dave recorded a completely different arrangement of Pieces Of April.
 The new single reached #22 on the Adult Contemporary chart and was the last time Dave had any measurable success.